-New Seasons Market, a Portland local family owned organic-friendly grocery store is an example of a business that is managing their online reputation.
+New Seasons Market, a Portland local family-owned organic-friendly grocery store is an example of a business that is managing its online reputation.
 I follow @newseasons on Twitter.
 They do a great job of informing their followers about special events, promotions, and activities going on at all 7 of their stores.
-And they interact with their customers, they reply to followers posts and RT different events going on in the community.
+And they interact with their customers, reply to followers’ posts, and RT different events going on in the community.

 An example of their customer service and online brand management can be seen in an interaction I had with them last week. @newseasons posted a tweet about a special Happy Hour Pizza promotion at their Happy Valley store last week, so being a good little consumer I decided I would try it out.
 I would get a pizza for dinner, support New Seasons and not have to cook, it was a win-win all around.
 However, when I went to get my a pizza at the New Seasons in Happy Valley I came across a problem.
 None of the employees at the Happy Valley Store knew about the special Happy Hour Pizza offering.
 The employees looked at me like I was a crazy fool wanting my pizza at a special price… So, I ended up getting a pizza but not at the discounted price as advertised on Twitter.

 The next day I replied to @newseasons notifying them of the mix-up and the next thing I know they are apologizing for the misunderstanding and are sending me a gift card!
 I’m a happy customer because they responded to my inquiry and they offered me a small incentive to keep coming back to their store.